 The base year of CPI was changed to 2012 from 2010.
 Base year for WPI and IIP (Index of Industrial Production) was also changed to 2012 in April this year.

 A base year is used to compare the measure of rates.
 For simple understanding, this can be taken as ‘first’ year in the time set.
 Prices in the base year are often taken as 100 to simplify calculations.
 Inflation is the measure of the rate of increase in the prices of goods and services.
 However, when there is a decrease in the rate it is called deflation.
 Authorities in India use price indices to determine the change of rates of commodities and services, thus the inflation or deflation is calculated.

 For example, if the rate of rice a year ago was Rs 20 a kilo and currently it is Rs 22 a kilo, the inflation in the rice prices would be at 10 percent.
 The overall inflation also called the Headline Inflation is measured taking into the account the rise in food, fuel and other commodities.
 While calculating inflation, the weight of a product is considered higher if consumers expend larger share of their income on that product.

 For example, household expenditure is higher on food and fuel than postcards or shaving creams, hence given more weights while calculating the inflation.
 Ergo, the impact of the change in food or fuel prices is greater on inflation than the same change in shaving cream.

 If we have the WPI values of two time zones, say, beginning and end of year, the inflation rate for the year will be,

-WPI of end of the year — WPI of the beginning of the year)/WPI of the beginning of year x 100
+(WPI of end of year — WPI of beginning of year)/WPI of beginning of year x 100